Q: If I switch to Dvorak, will I still be able to type on Qwerty? This is an issue for me since I often need to use other keyboards.

 A: Hardly.
 Mostly the various “studies” are the same single, poorly-designed “analysis” being told again and again — and that “analysis” is based on faulty and biased information.
 See this page for my formal response to these anti-Dvorak campaigners.

-Q: Why does Randy Cassingham’s book have the subtitle “Now an American Standard”?
+Q: Why does your book have the subtitle “Now an American Standard”?
 Isn’t that rather pretentious?

-A: Some article authors roll their eyes over the subtitle, as if Randy was saying that everyone uses Dvorak now.
+A: Some article authors roll their eyes over the subtitle, as if I was saying that everyone uses Dvorak now.
 Obviously they don’t!
 So what does it mean?
-Shortly before Randy started researching his book, ANSI — the American National Standards Institute — issued a formal standard for the Dvorak layout, just as they had previously done for the Qwerty keyboard.
-This was meant to issue a guideline for manufacturers to follow when making keyboards.
+Shortly before I started researching the book, ANSI — the American National Standards Institute — issued a formal standard for the Dvorak layout, just as they had previously done for the Qwerty keyboard.
+This was meant to issue guidelines for manufacturers to follow when making keyboards.
 For instance, it was to be considered “standard” for the number row to go from 1 through zero, just like on other keyboards, rather than the different order that Dr. Dvorak’s research specified.
 There’s nothing “pretentious” about stating this fact, and writers who think so simply don’t know what they’re talking about.